 So, you have travel burnout.
 What now?

-If you’re suffering from travel burnout then please know that travel burnout is a natural human response to a chaotic lifestyle.
+If you’re suffering from travel burnout then please know that it is a natural human response to a chaotic lifestyle.
 Just as people get burnt out from new babies, new promotions and rigorous gym routines, backpackers are equally susceptible to burnout.

-Experiencing travel burnout doesn’t make you a bad traveller or mean that you have to come home.
+Experiencing travel fatigue doesn’t make you a bad traveller or mean that you have to come home.

 It’s okay to arrive in a new place and not want to see another church or go on another pub crawl.